Kritika745/SMS/README.md

 3. Make your changes and commit them with descriptive messages.
 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).

-## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).

-## 💖 Thanks Message

-Thank you for checking out this project!
-I hope it's helpful for visualizing and analyzing sales data.
-Your feedback and contributions are highly appreciated.